 Atkinson Family Preserve/Thompson Brook Preserve is one one the newest acquisitions for Avalonia Land Conservancy.
 The Preserve encompasses a network of trails, including various loops.
 There are two main trails, a blue blazed loop and red blazed loop.
 Look for diamond shaped trail markers that are color-coded (blue, red, and yellow markers, respectively), to help guide your hike.
 The packed earth and dirt trails are wide, ranging from 3 feet to wide open.
 Historic stonewalls and other rock features create a fascinating scene amongst the dense forest.
 You are sure to see blue jays and other birds, in addition to squirrels and white tail deer.
 The Explorer app will help navigate through tricky areas.
 This is an easy-moderate hike with occasional exposed rocks and roots.
-Also of note, Atkinson Family Preserve/Thompson Brook Preserve offers the opportunity for mountain bikers to get a good work out in.
-Pets are permitted (dogs on leash)
+Also of note, Atkinson Family Preserve/Thompson Brook Preserve offers the opportunity for mountain bikers to get a good ride.
+Pets are permitted (dogs on leash).

-The Atkinson Family Preserve/Thompson Brook Preserve consists of two acquisitions on opposite sides of Long Cove Rd. in the Gales Ferry section of Ledyard, for a combined size of 228 acres.
-The preserve significantly expands the newly (2018) State recognized Great Oak Greenway, contributing over five miles of wide, compacted woods roads and additional single-track trails to create one of the largest trail systems in southeastern Connecticut.
+The Atkinson Family Preserve/Thompson Brook Preserve consists of two acquisitions on opposite sides of Long Cove Road in the Gales Ferry section of Ledyard, for a combined size of 228 acres.
+The preserve significantly expands the 2018 State recognized Great Oak Greenway, contributing over five miles of wide, compacted woods roads and additional single-track trails to create one of the largest trail systems in southeastern Connecticut.
 Environmentally, these properties contribute significantly to the Great Brook and Long Island Sound watersheds given the large streams that flow directly through the properties into Thompson Brook, onto Great Brook, then Groton Reservoir and beyond into Long Island Sound.
 This project was awarded a CT Open Space and Watershed Land Acquisition grant, covering approximately 65% of the cost to acquire these vital properties.
 The Thompson Brook Preserve was formed in memory of Nancy Dirlam, who treasured the pristine beauty of this land.